-Lee coaches a foundation team to think differently while redesigning grants processes for a new system, thereby improving implementation success.
+Lee coaches a team to think differently while redesigning grants processes for a new system, thereby improving implementation success.

 These success stories demonstrate how Innovation Process Design's proven approach cures operational pain and creates measurable improvement for organizations that rely on a smooth delivery of services.